KatherineMichel/church-website-and-marketing-on-a-budget/google_trends.md

 # Google Trends

+"I skate to where the puck is going to be, not where it has been." - Wayne Gretzky

 ## Phrase "United Methodist Church," for regions worldwide, Kansas, and Wichita/Hutchinson (Kansas)

 The Google Trends graphs for the search phrase "United Methodist Church" show a steady decline in search interest.